GustavoMF31/Structured-Editor-For-Python/README.md

 cv makes a variable
 cd makes a dictionary
 cg makes a set
-ci makes a dict, list, or set into the corresponding generator cy makes a yield expression ce makes a yield from c[ makes a subscript (x[0] for example)
+cx makes a dict, list, or set into the corresponding generator cy makes a yield expression ce makes a yield from c[ makes a subscript (x[0] for example)